 Take an inventory of all the stuff you have.
 Look at everything in the attic, the basement, the closets, and that storage unit you’ve been renting month after month.

 You don’t need most of that stuff and probably haven’t used it in a long time anyway.
 All it does is take up room, adding zero value to your life.
-Sell your junk on Ebay, have a yard sale, or give it to charity.
+Sell your junk on Amazon, have a yard sale, or give it to charity.

 Start Paying Yourself First